Do you dare stop fighting your menopause as an unnatural state and embrace "the change" instead?

 There is nothing than raises my ire more than the belief that normal, natural life processes such as menopause need to be treated as disease states.
 When I stumbled onto this quote by Barbara Seaman, I found someone who shares my sentiments!

 It seems like this belief is rooted deeply in our history as women, being treated for all sorts of mental illness surrounding the change.
-And it appears, that we women are still feeding into this model, as often, it is the easier way out.
+And it appears that we women are still feeding into this model, as often, it is the easier way out.

 Did you know that the term 'hysteria' comes from the Latin root of the word, 'hyster-,' which means womb?
-The term hysteria got coined from the ancient observation that certain women at certain times in their lives were prone to anxiety, mental problems and bizarre behavior.
+The term hysteria was coined from the ancient observation that certain women at certain times in their lives were prone to anxiety, mental problems and bizarre behavior.

 Early physicians thought this emotional illness was due to the traveling of the womb inside the body, causing illness and distress wherever the womb landed!!
 Hence, the traveling 'hyster' or hysteria!
 In fact, the diagnosis of 'female hysteria' was very popular up to and including the Victorian era!